 As an academic, she has constructed and written coures; been interviewed and lectured at The Royal Collage Of Art, Central Saint Martins, The London Collage of Fashion, Kingston University, Epsom University for the Arts, Istituto Marangoni, The University of Technology Sydney, The Academy of Art University U.S.A. and Istituto Europeo di Design Madrid.

-Creative Director and Copy She has Art Directed for Nick Knight's Stern Moda Special and a Prada Film, Creative Directed for Another, Pop and Beauty Papers, she also acted as a Contributing Editor writing for Beauty Papers, Another and Pan magazine.
+Creative Director and Copy She has Art Directed for Nick Knight, Creative Directed for Another, Pop and Beauty Papers, she also acted as a Contributing Editor writing for Beauty Papers, Another and Pan magazine.
 Her Instagram has been featured by Another and numerous other magazines.
+Pop magazine editor Ashley Heath, in his A-Z declared "Y... for Yvonne Gold… legend of British Fashion."

 A Big Life - P 247 Jenny Kee Penguin Books 2006